 REFUND & CREDIT POLICIES AT PVWW

-Because of non-refundable fees that we, PVWW, must pay for every transaction that happens, we are not able to give full refunds to those who register then withdraw from a workshop or class.
-If you withdraw from a workshop ten days or more before the start of the class: You'll receive full credit toward another workshop or class of equal value OR a refund minus 10%.
-If you withdraw from a workshop nine days before the start of the class up until 48 hours before: You'll receive full credit toward another class OR a refund minus 30%.
-If you withdraw from a workshop less than 48 hours before the start of class or after the class has begun: We are not able to offer you credit toward another class or a partial refund, unless in the case of a medical emergency.
-If we have to cancel a class for any reason, you will receive a full refund, or if you choose, a credit in the amount of your payment, to be used for any future PVWW class.
-Anyone who does not specify whether they would like a refund or a credit for a cancelled class within 3 months will automatically receive credit and will no longer be eligible for a refund.
-In the event of an emergency, we may consider a refund, in partial or in full.
-We handle these requests on a case-by-case basis.
-You must make your request within the given season in which the class transpired.
-Credits cannot be converted into refunds.
-Please contact Joy (email@example.com) for all matters concerning credit and refunds.
+If you withdraw from a workshop ten days or more before the start of the class: You'll receive full credit toward another workshop OR a full refund.
+If you withdraw from a workshop nine days before the start of the class up until 48 hours before: You'll receive a refund minus 20%.
+If you withdraw from a workshop less than 48 hours before the start of a class or after the class has begun: We are not able to offer you credit toward another class or any refund, unless in the case of a medical emergency, or if we are able to fill your spot.
+If you are absent on the day of your workshop or miss it for any reason, we are unable to offer any kind of refund.
+If we have to cancel a class for any reason, you will receive a full refund, or if you choose, credit in the amount of your payment, to be used for any future PVWW class.
+Anyone who does not specify whether they would like a refund or a credit for a cancelled class will automatically be refunded.
+Please contact Joy (firstname.lastname@example.org) for all matters concerning credit and refunds.